Doctoral Programs

 Doctor of Education in Leadership for Educational Equity (EdD)

-This program is designed for experienced educators and human service professionals who wish to be leaders of change in schools, agencies and communities.
+This program is designed for experienced educators and human service professionals who wish to be leaders of change in schools, agencies, and communities.
 It offers tools for leaders of school and organizational improvement, reform and educational equity and provides you the opportunity to apply evidence-based methods.
-Most of the students in our cohort-based program are working fulltime; therefore, the courses are taught in the late afternoon, evening or online.
-Our partnership with schools through our Center for Practice Engaged Educational Research (C-PEER) creates opportunities for our EdD students to work in teams with peers and faculty on district identified problems of practice.
+Most of the students in our cohort-based program are working full time; therefore, any synchronous online sessions are offered late afternoon or early evening.

-• Learn with your peers in a cohort-based 3 or 5 year plan to graduation – coursework is completed in 2 or 4 years followed by the doctoral research project
+• Learn with your peers in a cohort-based year plan to graduation – coursework is completed in 2 or 3 years followed by the doctoral research project.

 • Engage with faculty and our district and community partners on identified problems of practice and policy